RoryO/JAweSomePlayer/README.md

 Set to something truthy to use only the native browser playback engine.
 If combined with useFlash, will have no effect.

+QUESTIONS
+===
+Q: Why not use jQuery or something similar?
+A: jQuery is immensely popular for sure, but not everybody uses it.
+Some like Prototype for it's class structure, YUI for the ease of developing small applets, Dojo for constructing an interface rapidly, Objective-J for a full stack app framework, and so forth.
+It's not my place to hoist these choices on someone.
+Furthermore, with Javascript being put into a great deal of applications outside the browser as of late, I wanted to learn how to wrangle Javascript correctly where a browser library is not available.

+Q: How do I make unique players?
+A: jAweSomePlayer is centered around a DOM id, and each instance only manipulates the children of that id.
+This naturally provides a unique namespace for CSS.
+For example

+    .playerStarted {
+      background-image: url("/images/player_started.png");
+    }

+    .playerStopped {
+      background-image: url("/images/player_stopped.png");
+    }

+    #largePlayer {
+      font-size: 150%;
+      font-weight: 500;
+    }

+    #largePlayer .playerStarted {
+      background-image: url("/images/player_started_large");
+    }

+    #largePlayer .playerStopped {
+      background-image: url("/images/player_stopped_large.png")
+    }

+The same technique can also be used for providing a class of players, such as one for video and one for audio and styled appropriately in the CSS file.

+    <div id="videoStream" class="vidPlayer"></div>
+    <div id="radioPlayer" class="audioPlayer"></div>

 UPCOMING
 ===